Art Deco district in Miami Beach

 Z Ocean Hotel near Miami Beaches

-On the other side of the street, the Z Ocean Hotel takes up this architectural style again.
-Here, however, the facade of the hotel is more reminiscent of one of the ocean liners that call at the port of Miami Beach every day.
-Here you can have a look at the lobby of the hotel.
-Art Deco elements also play a role in this.
+Across the street, the Z Ocean Hotel takes up this architectural style again.
+Here, however, the facade of the hotel is more reminiscent of one of the oceanliners that sail to the port of Miami Beach every day.
+For example, you can take a look at the lobby of the hotel.
+Art Deco elements also play a role.

 • Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.